Machatronics/GPS_T/README.md

 GPS-Tripmaster with GLONASS.
 Using 12 out of 24 satellite data (in Turkey).
-Only applicable to electronical design.
+Only applicable to electronical design according to defined pins and devices.